Professor Sarah Turnbull

 Sarah is a Reader in Advertising.
 She is the Associate Editor of The Journal of Marketing Management and on the Editorial Board of The Journal of International Advertising and the Journal of Advertising Education.
 Sarah has been the Research Lead for the Marketing Subject Group and has been the Director of the Business School’s flagship DBA programme for 3 years.

 Sarah is recognised nationally and internationally for her work.
 She has won a number of international awards, including Emerald Best International Symposium (2014, Academy of Management, Philadelphia) and Emerald Literati Awards (2017 and 2018).
 Sarah has been selected as a finalist for the 2019 GESS Awards, "Outstanding Contribution in Education Award".

-Sarah's reserach on advertising has been published in a number of international journals including; Journal of Business Research, The Journal of International Advertising, Journal of Marketing Communications, Journal of Direct, Data and Digital Marketing Practice, The Marketing Review, Qualitative Market Research: An International Journal and Journal of Islamic Marketing.
+Sarah's research on advertising has been published in a number of international journals including; Journal of Business Research, The Journal of International Advertising, Journal of Marketing Communications, Journal of Direct, Data and Digital Marketing Practice, The Marketing Review, Qualitative Market Research: An International Journal and Journal of Islamic Marketing.
 Sarah has a number of PhD completions and currently supervises 8 PhD students.